Bionif92/Cursos-de-Programacion/React/React.md

 ### Using Optimistic Updating

-Can load the screen and at the same time sending the http request
+Can update the state and at the same time sending the http request

 ````
 const [errorUpdatingPlaces, setErrorUpdatingPlaces] = useState();